seuros/meridian/README-Dev.md

 ## Installation

-An easy way is to name the RefindPlus efi file as a UEFI Fallback Loader, `BOOT{ARCH}.efi`, and then place this in the `EFI System Partition (ESP)` of a disk on your computer.
+A straightforward way is to make the RefindPlus efi file a `UEFI Fallback File` by naming it accordingly, `BOOTx64.efi`, and placing this in the `UEFI Fallback Path` of a disk, `/EFI/BOOT`.

 [MyBootMgr](https://www.dakanji.com/creations/index.html) is recommended to automate installing RefindPlus when running Mac OS on Intel-based Macs.
-Alternatively, as the RefindPlus efi file can function as a drop-in replacement for the upstream efi file, the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) can be installed first and its efi file replaced with the RefindPlus efi file (Rename RefindPlus file to match).
+Alternatively, as the RefindPlus efi file can function as a drop-in replacement for the upstream efi file, the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) can be installed first and its efi file replaced with the RefindPlus efi file (rename RefindPlus file to match).
 This allows installing RefindPlus on other compatible operating systems supported upstream.
 See `UEFI Secure Boot` under the [Divergence Section](https://github.com/RefindPlusRepo/RefindPlus#divergence) for how to enable this if required.

 > [!NOTE]
 >